Oliver-Loeffler/DeriveColorsFX/README.md

 * Previews are created where the source color, the derivative color blended with the background and the background color are displayed.
 * Eventually, sets of colors can be saved to `*.json` or `*.csv` files.
 For JSON serialization, the Jakarta JSON-Bindings API (`jakarta.json.bind-api`) in version 2.0 is used.
 Its just an experiment how this works.
 For CSV I was playing with Reflection in order to mimic how the JSON-B adapter worked until I found `com.opencsv:opencsv:5.5.2`.
 Well but there I was not yet successful in getting it working the modular-way.
 OpenCSV is actually very comfortable to use, its just not yet modularized.
 Hence some work still ahead.

+## Things that dont work as expected:
+* Well, the color pipette has currently an issue on MacOS (but most likely on any other system with HiDPI scaling).
+The app creates screenshots for each screen using the `javafx.scene.robot.Robot().getScreenCapture(...)` function.
+Then, the screenshot is displayed in a stage for each screen.
+Unfortunately, on MacOS with Retina display, the image turnsout to be blurry as it is only half of the required resolution - don't know yet whats wrong there.
+Most likely I am using the API in a wrong way and yup, need to read here.
+* OpenCSV is not yet working due to lack of a module descriptor.

 ## Screenshots

 <div>